-Opiate Withdrawal Timeline
+Ending Substance Abuse: Opiate Withdrawal Timeline

-Many experience difficulty sleeping when in the first couple of days of withdrawing from opiates.
-Even if you’re not able to get proper sleep, it’s important to rest as much as possible.
+If you are preparing to end opiate use in your life, you may experience some of the symptoms we’ve identified here.
+Keep in mind that, even if you’re not able to get proper sleep, it’s important to rest as much as possible during the withdrawal process.
 If you’re able to take time off from work, this will help.

 After the first 48 hours of withdrawal, the intensity of the symptoms should subside.
 The pain will reduce significantly.
-Sweats, shivers and stomach issues will likely continue into days 3-5, but not as severely.
+Sweating, shivers and stomach issues will likely continue into days 3-5, but not as severely.

 It’s important to drink lots of liquids to stay hydrated.
 You may have lost fluids through sweating and diarrhea.
 If your appetite has returned, be sure to eat some healthy food to nourish your body.
-Avoid processed food and focus on vegetables, legumes, and protein.
+Avoid processed food items and focus on consuming vegetables, legumes, and protein.

 Be aware that strenuous exercise may not be advisable at this stage.
 Consult your doctor or detox professional to advise you on this.